BitcoinDesign/Guide/guide/inheritance-wallet/wallet-creation.md

 {% include image-gallery.html pages = page.images_primary-keys-bob %}

 ##### Bob requests the third key from Alice
-Next, it's time to add Alice's key, which will be imported from her Bitbox.
+Next, it's time to add Alice's key, which will be imported from her BitBox.
 Our app makes this process easy, because Bob can just create a key request that Alice can scan with her phone.
 Alternatively, he can also send it to her via a secure channel.

 {% include image-gallery.html pages = page.images_primary-keys-request-alice %}